project-oak/oak/oak_functions/lookup/README.md

-# Lookup
+# Lookup Extension

+With the lookup extension, a request can do private key/value lookups in `Oak Functions`.

+The key idea is that `Oak Functions` initially loads the entire lookup data into the TEE and requests can then do a key/value lookup on this lookup data.

-We want to maintain the following invariants on the key/value lookups in the lookup data loaded into Oak Functions.
+We want to maintain the following invariants on the key/value lookups.

-## Invariant: Consistent view on lookup data.
+## Invariant: Consistent view on lookup data

 When the lookup data is updated in the background, key/value lookups of requests which arrived after the update will return values from the new lookup data, but